How does ChatGPT work? Beginner to advanced guide

 3. RLHF (Reinforcement Learning from Human Feedback)

 Here, humans rank multiple AI-generated answers.
 The model learns which responses are safer, more accurate, and more aligned with human expectations.
+This process greatly improves the usefulness and reduces harmful outputs.

 4. RAG (Retrieval-Augmented Generation)